Andy-Big/Marlin_FB_Reborn_Old/README.md

 ## History
 ### 11.02.2021
 **v1.3**
-- rollbacks are enabled in the firmware, the numbers in the settings of these rollbacks are given in convenient for use limits
+- **retracts are enabled in the firmware, the numbers in the settings of these retracts are given in convenient for use limits**
-- added parking nozzle on pause in the far right corner
+- **added parking nozzle on pause in the far right corner**
 - added WiFi status info to info menu
 - the building of all configurations is divided into two variants: for drivers with microstep 16 and for drivers with microstepping 32
 - The Tune menu has been cleared of unnecessary items that are accessible from the main screen (temperature, cooling)